-This figure shows our forcing data only, which we didn't produce ourselves.
+[Done] This figure shows our forcing data only, which we didn't produce ourselves.
 We judged that we by putting it into the main manuscript risk to confuse what is actually our work and what we included from the work of others.
-However, since it seems to be more important for the interpretation than anticipated, we will incorporate it in the main part of the revised manuscript.
+However, since it seems to be more important than anticipated we will incorporate it in the main part of the revised manuscript.